-What To Do If Your Company Isn’t Quite Ready to Adopt a Sales Enablement Platform
+What To Do If Your Company Isn’t Quite Ready for Sales Enablement

 by Stephanie Ussatis, on Aug, 24, 2018

-If you’ve started looking into sales enablement platforms that promise to put your sales enablement strategy into action, what do you do if your company is not quite ready to commit to a single software solution?
-You may be asking how do you know if you’re ready for a platform, how can a platform support and enhance current SEO plans, and how are you able to overcome obstacles that stand between you and a commitment to a platform?
+If you’ve started looking into sales enablement apps that promise to put your sales enablement strategy into action, what do you do if your company is not quite ready to commit to a single software solution?
+You may be asking how do you know if you’re ready for a Sales Hub and how are you able to overcome obstacles that stand between you and a commitment to a platform?

-Purchasing a sales enablement platform is a big decision to make for any company, whether you’re a team of ten or ten thousand.
-While it is a big investment in time and resources, you’ll find that using a single platform to activate your sales enablement plans can transform your company.
+Purchasing a sales enablement hub is a big decision to make for any company, whether you’re a team of ten or ten thousand.
+While it is a big investment in time and resources, you’ll find that using a single app to activate your sales enablement strategy can transform your company.
 This claim is true, according to Wheelhouse Advisors, “B2B organizations with closely aligned sales and marketing operations achieved 24% faster three-year revenue growth and 27% faster three-year profit growth.”

 Still a little uneasy about investing in sales enablement?
 That’s okay!
 We’re here to answer your questions.